Starting July 1st, 2021, the RobotLearn team follows up the ambition of the Perception team. This webpage will not be maintained/updated any longer.

-The research agenda of the PERCEPTION group is the investigation and implementation of computational models for mapping images and sounds onto meaning and actions.
-PERCEPTION team members address these challenging topics with an interdisciplinary approach that spans the following disciplines: computer vision, auditory signal processing and scene analysis, machine learning, and robotics.
+The research agenda of the Perception group is the investigation and implementation of computational models for mapping images and sounds onto meaning and onto actions.
+Perception team members address this challenging problem with an interdisciplinary approach that spans the following topics: computer vision, auditory signal processing, audio scene analysis, machine learning, and robotics.
 In particular, we develop methods for the representation and recognition of visual and auditory objects and events, audio-visual fusion, recognition of human actions, gestures and speech, spatial hearing, and human-robot interaction.
 Perception is jointly associated with INRIA Grenoble Rhône-Alpes (in Montbonnot Saint-Martin, near Grenoble) and with Laboratoire Jean Kuntzmann (LJK) of Université Grenoble Alpes.

 - Computer vision: spatio-temporal representation of 2D and 3D visual information, action and gesture recognition, analysis of human faces, 3D sensors, binocular vision, multiple-camera systems, person and object tracking in video sequences